vulcanshen/docker-compose-convenience-script/readme.md

 ## As a Docker Compose alias

-After installation, you can use dcp directly in place of docker-compose.
-For example:
+After installation, you can leverage dcp directly in place of docker-compose.
+Here are some examples:

 ```sh
 # List all services